python-discord/code-jam-4/README.md

 The theme for this code jam will be **This app hates you!**.
 You will be creating an application using a GUI library of your choice in Python.
 The application must serve a real purpose, but must also fit the theme.

 You can use any GUI library that you wish to use, but you have to make _a desktop app_.
-For example, you may use frameworks like PySide, PyQt, tkinter, wxPython or PySimpleGUI.
+For example, you may use frameworks like PySide, PyQt, tkinter, or wxPython.
 You can even use stuff like Kivy or PyGame, although we do not recommend that you do.
 You may not, however, use webframeworks like Django or Flask, and you may not use anything that turns HTML and CSS into a desktop app that runs as a browser.

 Here are a couple of examples of what we mean by an application that "serves a real purpose but also fits the theme":
 * A calculator app that calculates the right answers, but represents the answer in a way that's completely impractical.